Dpgibney/nvim-setup/README.md

-#For installing the latest version of neovim on ubunut
+# For installing the latest version of neovim on ubunut
+'''
 sudo snap install nvim --classic
+'''

 #For getting LazyVim (From www.lazyvim.org/installation)
 # required